-- 5.14.1 All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
-This is most likely to include, but may not be limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting (also known as youth produced sexual imagery); and - Initiation/hazing type violence and rituals.
+- 5.14.1 All staff should be aware that children can abuse other children.
+This is most likely to include, but may not be limited to: - Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence, such as rape, assault by penetration and sexual assault. - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse.

+- Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Sharing of nude and semi-nude images - Initiation/hazing type violence and rituals.